SpotlightKid/ykchorus/README.md

 # YK Chorus

-A chorus effect inspired by the the one found on certain well-known Japanese vintage analog synthesizers (**Y**ou **K**now which).
+A chorus effect inspired by the one found in certain well-known Japanese vintage analog synthesizers (**Y**ou **K**now which).